-While the way the pusher is placed makes the device look a bit unbalanced, it’s great that they have returned to the idea: it is a wristwatch for those who prefer to think different.
+While the way the pusher is placed makes the device look a bit unbalanced, it’s great that they have returned to the idea: it is a wristwatch for those who prefer to, um, think different.

 In a nod to the brand’s golden era, the watch has its elegant silver-toned dial sporting a mix of styles that the brand used from the 1910s to 1950s.

 Styling-wise, the Transocean 1915 was greatly influenced by a 1950s version of the Breitling Premier chronograph.
-The new watch, too, sports an easy to read bi-compax dial layout, as well a similarly styled set of Arabic numerals.
+The new watch, too, sports an easy-to-read bi-compax dial layout, as well as a similarly styled set of Arabic numerals.

 Being powered by the brand’s new Caliber B14 hand-wound in-house movement, the watch now features a date window at 6 hours.
 It is also much larger measuring 43 mm in diameter versus approximately 37 millimeters of the timepiece it pays homage to.

 The increase in physical dimensions made the watch less versatile.
 However, the larger diameter allowed for a larger, more legible dial.

 I know at least a couple of persons that would at least frown at the way the timekeeper combines at least four different typefaces within its spacious dial.

 I myself am desperately trying not to pay attention to other inscriptions on the timepiece’s face.
 Yet, I like how the brand’s historic logo is emphasized by vintage-looking luminous Arabic numerals.